Dogs show themselves in a variety of paths depending on their mood.

 A dog may be deterred by applying antibiotic cream to the lesion since the smell of the wound changes as a result of this.

-Using it to protect the wound can also be beneficial.
-Especially if your dog continues to lick the wound until you have cleared it.
+Using it to protect the wound can also be beneficial, especially if your dog licks it until you have cleared it.

+The use of a bandage helps conceal minor wounds.
 It can also make it recover more quickly if you wrap it up.
-The use of a bandage helps conceal minor wounds.
-Large bandages or gauze may be required for more serious wounds.
+Large bandages or gauze may be required for more severe injuries.

 It is possible to divert yourself once you have cleaned and wrapped your wound.
 Interact with your dog or offer them a treat to encourage them to be playful.
 But you have to be quite cautious when doing so.

-Question: Is it good for a dog to lick your wounds?
+Is it suitable for a dog to lick your wounds?

-Question: When it comes to wound healing, is dog saliva effective?
+When it comes to wound healing, is dog saliva adequate?